pbzona/doczap/README.md

 ## Configuration

+If you don't already have a webhook, create one before editing the config file.

+### Setting up the Webhook

+1. On Zapier, create a new zap, using "Webhooks by Zapier" as the trigger.
+You don't need to set up a child key since we're generating a custom payload that doesn't really need to be sorted.

+2. From the generated webhook URL, grab the hook path.
+This will usually be something like `/hooks/catch/abc123`.
+The leading slash is important!
+Add this value to the configuration file (`config/config.js`) as the value for `path` in the `reqOptions` object.

+3. For the second step in your zap, select Gmail.
+Choose "Send Email" as the action.
+You'll need to allow Zapier to access your Gmail account to do so.
+In this step, you may want to set up an alias on your account to allow you to send emails from the `docs@` address, but that's up to you.

+4. Fill out the template for the email The "to" field should be `docs@linode.com`, and the body should be the "Stale" field.
+This is just the root of the payload object that's being sent to the webhook.
+To select this, click the options tab (some lines with a plus sign in the input box) and choose it from the dropdown.
+The rest of the fields can be filled out as you see fit.

+5. Once this is done, Zapier will generate a test email.
+Check the docs inbox to make sure it worked.

+### Edit the DocZap Config File

 Config values live in the `config/config.js` file.
 At a minimum, you'll need to add a valid Zapier webhook path to the `reqOptions` object, under `path`.
 The webhook path is just the part after `.com` in the URL.